jakesower/spectragraph/packages/core/README.md

 ### Mutation

-Mutations are declarative JSON objects that represent changes to be made in the store.
+Mutations are JSON objects that represent changes to be made in the store.

 - `create` a new node, possibly with relationships
 - `update` an existing node's attributes (TODO: combine replaceRelationship(s) with this?)